 Every session will have a theme that will focus on trying to help you with a specific aspect of the grieving experience.
 We will be building on what has been shared and learned session-by-session, so attendees will need to commit to all 8 sessions.

 We run separate bereavement therapy groups for people who lose loved ones to cancer or Covid-19.
 The grief therapy groups are focused on helping people understand and manage grief and all that can arise out of it.
 For example, if someone is struggling with difficult memories, anxiety, troubled sleep, guilt, low mood, lack of motivation, isolation, and more, these groups may be for them.

-How will the groups help me?
+How can the therapy groups help me?

-When will the therapeutic groups start?
+When will the next therapeutic groups take place and where?

 Our current therapy groups are full, but you can register your interest in our future groups by clicking on the Register button below.

 You can keep up to date with our upcoming bereavement support events by signing up to our monthly mailing list.
 We announce all new grief support services there first, including our bereavement therapy workshops and groups.
 You can sign up to our monthly mailing list on our Contact page by clicking the button below.